lucasimi/tda-mapper-python/README.md

 ```
 ![The mapper graph of the iris dataset](/examples/iris.png)

+As you can see from the plot, we can identify two major connected components, one which corresponds precisely to a single class, and the other which is shared by the other two classes.

 ## A Second Example

 In this second example we try to take a look at the shape of the digits dataset.
 This dataset consists of less than 2000 pictures of handwritten digits, represented as dim-64 arrays (8x8 pictures)